 Each chakra relates to a different aspect within the body.
-When our chakras are balanced, our body is in harmony, we feel healthy and full of life.
-When our chakras are imbalanced, we experience emotional issues, poor health and more.
+When the chakras are balanced, the body is in harmony, the animal will feel healthy and full of life.
+When the chakras are imbalanced, the animal may experience emotional issues, poor health and more.
 The below charts set out the chakras as they relate to areas of the body and the symptoms of chakras when they are balanced and imbalanced.
 It's worthwhile noting that when one chakra is imbalanced, the chakra below or above it will likely be imbalanced as well.

 The human and animal bodies have an innate self-healing ability.
 Therapies like Reiki simply support the body to do what it does naturally.
-It does this by balancing the chakras or energy centres within our bodies, which aids in relaxation.
+It does this by balancing the chakras or energy centres within the body, which aids in relaxation.

 David Hoffman, a leading authority on plant therapy, suggests four branches of healing in his book 'Holistic Herbal: A Safe and Practical Guide to Making and Using Herbal Remedies':

 Hoffman considers these four approaches combined to be the holistic approach for healing.

 As a holistic animal therapist, I incorporate each of these branches into my practice when helping an animal to heal, and Reiki plays a big part, as you can see in the below table.